Making EGG ROLLS IN AN AIR FRYER will give you a perfect, crispy shell without all the grease and mess of the traditional fried egg roll.

 - In a skillet over medium heat, brown the sausage, breaking it into small pieces, and cook through.
 Drain the fat.

-- In a large bowl, add the sausage, coleslaw mix, ginger, garlic, salt, and pepper and stir to combine.
+- In a large bowl, add the sausage, coleslaw mix, ginger, garlic, and soy sauce, and stir to combine.

 - Spoon around 1/4 cup of the sausage mixture into an egg roll wrapper.
 Fold in each side and then roll up tightly.
 Before making the last roll, dip your finger in water and brush it on the top corner of the egg roll and finish rolling to seal the egg rolls closed.
 Repeat with the remaining egg rolls.

-- Lightly sprize the egg rolls on each side with oil spray.
+- Lightly spritz the egg rolls on each side with oil spray.

 - Place egg rolls in an air fryer basket in an even layer leaving space for air to flow between each egg roll.
 You will likely need to work in 2-3 batches, depending on the size of your air fryer.